vuongtrunghieu/tymex-interview-frontend-vuongtrunghieu/README.md

 Live at: https://tymex-interview-frontend-vuongtrunghieu.vercel.app/

-Keep in mind that backend server is hosted on render.com on free plan.
-Server may be paused due to inactivity, and may take up 50s to be active.
+Please be aware that the backend server is hosted on render.com under a free plan.
+The server may be paused due to inactivity and may take up to 50 seconds to become active again.

 ## Overview